hanxunyu/VisionTrim/README.md

 ### GQA

 1. Download the [data](https://cs.stanford.edu/people/dorarad/gqa/download.html) and [evaluation scripts](https://cs.stanford.edu/people/dorarad/gqa/evaluate.html) following the official instructions and put under `../data/gqa/data`.
 You may need to modify `eval.py` due to the missing assets in the GQA v1.2 release.
-2. Single-GPU or Multi-GPU inference and evaluate.
+2. Single-GPU or Multi-GPU inference and evaluation.

 ```Shell
 method=VisionTrim